JigarShah45/typing-game/README.md

 ## How to Use
 1. Open `index.html` in your browser.
 2. Click anywhere or press any key to start typing.
-3. Try to type the displayed paragraph as fast and accurately as you can!
+3. Try to type the displayed paragraph as quickly and accurately as possible!
 4. Click "Try Again" to restart the game.

 ## Tech Stack